TYLPHE/hb-capstone/README.md

 After creating the editing feature, I moved to deleting the review and game from the user's library.
 I was thinking about implementing a modal for the delete confirmation but I remembered that people hate modals.
 I turned it into a new page instead.
 I'll probably make the button red when I start styling.

 It has been about 1 week since I started and 3 days since I learned and implemented react.
 I'm pretty proud to say the basic MVP functionality is here.
 Planning to add a header and log out button next.

+### 5/17
+I am creating a header and placing them into each relevant page.
+I also created a log out button.